pushkin-consortium/pushkin/docs-gitbook/advanced/deploying/awsDeletion.md

 ------

 At this point, you've deleted mostly everything.
 We have not deleted any database snapshots or backups.
-We did not delete SSL certificates or domain names, which you created during initial deploy.
+We did not delete SSL certificates or domain names, which you created during the initial deploy.
 We also didn't delete any ECS task definitions, because that does not appear to be possible.

-However, we have deleted everything that costs a significant amount of money, or would interfere with re-deploying your pushkin site.
+However, we have deleted everything that costs a significant amount of money or would interfere with re-deploying your pushkin site.
 Note that DB snapshots aren't free to store (they are cheap, though), and your domain name may be on auto-renewal.
 If you really want to get rid of *everything*, the best bet is to delete your account itself.